khalid-hussain/shaheen/chap4.md

 Abu Dawood said, "I do not know anyone in Granada.
 If you would be kind enough to give me a few good names, then, that would make it easy for me."

-Badr Bin Mughira said, "I will write to one such person through whom you will know the whole of Granada.
+Badr bin Mughira said, "I will write to one such person through whom you will know the whole of Granada.
 But I think you might have to stay here for several days.
 Bashir, how long will it take their daughter to be able to walk?"

 Bashir replied, "God willing, she'll be completely healthy in a week's time."

-Because of its location, this fort in which Abu Dawood was staying as a guest of Badr Bin Mughira, was not safe from foreign attacks.
+Because of its location, this fort in which Abu Dawood was staying as a guest of Badr bin Mughira, was not safe from foreign attacks.
 Even its boundry walls were not strong enough to withstand a major attack.
-After the meeting with Al-Zeghel, Badr Bin Mughira used to stay here occasionally whenever he came to inspect the border check posts.
+After the meeting with Al-Zeghel, Badr bin Mughira used to stay here occasionally whenever he came to inspect the border check posts.
 This fort was within the Granada's border and since Castile and Granada had not declared war on each other, Badr felt no danger of an immediate attack and so he had stationed very few soldiers for